stackbit-projects/vrsan-stackbit-4ecbf/src/pages/posts/photography.md

 excerpt: >-
-  Photography is the science, art and practice of creating durable images by recording light or other electromagnetic radiation, either electronically by means of an image sensor, or chemically by means of a light-sensitive material such as photographic film.
+  Photography is the science, art and practice of creating durable images by recording light or other electromagnetic radiation, either electronically by means of an image sensor, or chemically by means of a light-sensitive
 thumb_img_path: images/green-sycamore.jpg
 thumb_img_alt: Likovna kolonija Vrsani
 content_img_path: images/energetic-planet.jpg